pjpatel012/Twitter-Account-Analysis/README.md

 ## Additional Data

 JSON data from Twitter API calls is stored in a .txt file.
 A .tsv file composed of dog breed classifications based on an image prediction model is included.
+Reports specifying wrangling methods and logic, and visualizations attached.

 ## Authors